 In May 2007, Cardinal Ricardo Vidal consecrated and re-dedicated the church to St. Thérèse, the Doctor of Divine Love, on her 82nd anniversary of Canonization.
 Bishop Leopoldo Tumulak, Military Bishop, declared the church as a Diocesan Shrine of the Military Ordinariate.

 The primary influence for the design of the Shrine was patterned after the Reliquary of St. Thérèse.
 The building is shaped like a cross, as most Shrines are, with long nave and two shorter transepts.

 The Shrine’s architectural style is Classical Contemporary, characterized by a column-less interior and sleek, rounded lines of the church.
 Being near the airport, the Shrine’s height dimensions are limited by the Air Transportation Office; the building is 35 meters from street level to the tip of the dome, the maximum height allowed by the ATO.

 The 14 windows on either side of the Shrine signify the 14 Stations of the Cross; a 15th Station of a Resurrected Christ will be added later above the Crying Room.
 This can be seen above the front doors of the church.
 The dome contains 16 additional stained glass windows depicting the Popes of the Catholic Church.
-Notable works of art in the Shrine include several sculptures of Filipino Artist Toym Imao: St. Thérèse as Doctor of the Church, San Lorenzo Ruiz and Blessed Pedro Calungsod.
+Notable works of art in the Shrine include several sculptures of Filipino Artist Toym Imao: St. Thérèse as Doctor of the Church, San Lorenzo Ruiz and San Pedro Calungsod.